DeaconSeals/engr-1110/docs/modules/m13/at-a-glance.md

 don't understand something or have a question, it is crucial that you reach out for help sooner rather than later.
 Ask questions, engage with the class, and be proactive.
 These are good strategies for success.

-# Module Objectives

-At the end of this module you should be able to understand the following concepts from cultural intelligence:

-- The CQ model
-- The importance of cultural intelligence in engineering practice